ontop/ontop-website/jobs/README.md

 - Bachelor/Master thesis
 - Part time or full time developer

-In you are interested, please get in touch with `inquiry@ontopic.biz`.
+If you are interested, please get in touch with `inquiry@ontopic.biz`.